 Each year you paid attention in class, studied, did test preparation, bought an AP Study book (which you read and practiced with), and took the AP tests you needed in May.
 You tried hard, got a little bit lucky on the grading, and made the minimum required scores for, say, the University of Texas to take your credit (those minimums are in the parenthesis).

 Had you successfully followed this regimen, you would graduate high school with 32 hours at the University.
-Since these hours should all be applicable to (most) degrees (which is why you pick them based on your planned degree, duh), you would basically have just saved yourself a year of college.
+Since these hours should all be applicable to (most) all degrees, you would basically have just saved yourself a year of college.

 No Tuition Paid Senior Year

 This means you would have saved yourself 1x year of tuition, books, late-night energy drinks, and beer..
 Since you probably borrowed against student loans to pay for this, the interest that you would have paid is also gone.
-So the $20,000 of expenses you would have incurred, which would have cost you about $200/month on a 3%, 10-year loan.
-So now instead of going to pay interest, your money gets to compound.
+These $20,000 of expenses you didn’t incur saved you $200/month (3%, 10-year loan).
+Now instead of paying interest, your money gets to compound.
 Each month you take the $200 you would have spent on college loans and put it into a Roth IRA.